Really-Simple-Plugins/complianz-gdpr/readme.txt

 IMPORTANT!
 Complianz | GDPR/CCPA Cookie Consent can help you meet compliance requirements, but the user must ensure that all requirements are met.

+= APIs =

 Complianz provides your Cookie Policy with comprehensive cookie descriptions, supplied by cookiedatabase.org, operated by Complianz B.V.
-The plugin sends the results of the (local) site scan to Cookiedatabase.org, for the sole purpose of providing you with accurate descriptions and keeping them up-to-date on a regular basis.
+The plugin sends the results of Complianz' (local) website scan to Cookiedatabase.org, for the sole purpose of providing you with accurate descriptions and keeping them up-to-date on a regular basis.

 We collect for research purposes:

 * Cookie names
 * Domain that provides the cookie names
 * Plugin list on the domain

+When using the advanced website scan we authenticate and store:

+* Email address

 For more information:

 * Privacy Statement - [Privacy Statement](https://cookiedatabase.org/plugin-use-of-cookiedatabase-org-privacy-terms/) - Cookiedatabase.org
+* Privacy Statement - [Privacy Statement](https://complianz.io/legal/privacy-statement/) - Advanced website scan Complianz.io
 * Terms and Conditions Database - [Terms of Use](https://cookiedatabase.org/terms-of-use/) - Cookiedatabase.org
+* Terms and Conditions API - [Terms of Use](https://complianz.io/legal/terms-conditions/) - Advanced website scan Complianz.io
 * Terms of Use API - [Terms of Use](https://cookiedatabase.org/terms-of-use-api/) - API - Cookiedatabase.org

 [Contact](https://complianz.io/support/) us if you have any questions, issues, or suggestions.
 Complianz | GDPR/CCPA Cookie Consent is developed by [Complianz B.V.](https://complianz.io).
 Leave your feature requests [here]().